 - Poorly written code: If your page was built with inefficient code, then it will be slow to load; this may happen when businesses attempt to build landing pages themselves or hire inexperienced web developers

 - Server location: The farther away your server is to your user, the slower your page load time can be; for this reason, businesses often choose to use website hosts who have multiple server locations like Bluehost

 Test your page’s load speed with a free load speed tool like Pingdom to see how your landing page is doing.
 Not only does Pingdom gauge load speed, but they also provide you with a short performance report to give you a better idea of how your landing page measures up and potential areas of improvement.

 Landing pages need to be optimized or updated for best performance.
 Don’t assume that your new landing page is necessarily improved.
 Start by using both your new and your previous landing page simultaneously to compare results side-by-side.
 It can be surprising what works and what doesn’t, so A/B testing new landing pages is your only real way to determine if your update was beneficial.

 Test your new landing over a period of time from as little as a week if you have a high volume of clicks to a month or more if you have low traffic volumes.
 Review and analyze the data, comparing each landing page to the other.
 Considering the data from the new landing page, determine if the one optimization you made was effective in reaching your advertising goal and driving more conversions.
 If the optimization was fruitful, use that as your base to continue optimizations.
-Get more details about how to test landing pages in our article on how to split test.

 Give your new landing page time to collect performance data, then compare the data from each landing page to determine if the optimization was beneficial.
 If so, keep the new version, and repeat the process to continuously improve your landing page for increased conversion rates and a higher overall return on ad spend.